Did you know 1 in 3 Canadian adults age 35-64 do not get enough sleep per night?

 One of the best sleep aids for people that suffer from back pain is a leg pillow.
 Even a mild ache or pain can be disruptive to your REM stages of sleep.
 Placing a pillow between your legs can better align your hips and relieve this pain.

 While you could use any pillow, having one specifically designed for this purpose will ensure it gives your leg the proper amount of support.
+The Therapeutica Cervical Sleeping Pillow is designed to provide precision support to reduce stiffness in the neck.
+The ObusForme Neck 4 in 1 Pillow is adds an element of versatility to neck rest.

 5. Warm Your Feet